ProjectHax/SilkroadLinux/README.md

 Silkroad For Linux Patcher
 ==========================
-This is a very simple application that will patch `sro_client.exe` and `silkroad.exe` to work with Wine 1.4.0+ on Linux & OSX. `sro_client.exe` and `silkroad.exe` check for `TransmitFile` which has not been added to Wine yet and so this program will disable that check.
+This is a very simple application that will patch `sro_client.exe` and `silkroad.exe` to work with Wine 1.4.0+ on Linux & OS X. `sro_client.exe` and `silkroad.exe` check for `TransmitFile` which has not been added to Wine yet and so this program will disable that check.

 - I believe `TransmitFile` may be used for uploading guild/union emblems and if so, you will crash while attempting to upload them.

 - The guides below will assume you already have Wine installed.

 - I have decided to rewrite the patcher in Python 3 since that is a lot easier to run instead of needing to install boost.

+Wine
+====
+The latest versions of Wine now have support for `TransmitFile`.
+This patcher is now irrelevent!

 Installation
 ============